FULL-TIME FACULTY & ADMINISTRATION

 BRAZELL, GREGORY C.

-Director, Center for Engagement and Learning; B.A., Central Washington University; M.A., Lesley University
+Director of Employee Engagement, Learning and Development; B.A., Central Washington University; M.A., Lesley University

 BREWER, IRENE C.